Marxists Internet Archive: Legal: Copyrights

 This is established by many court cases in in the US ("precedence"), up thru some appellate courts, which very STRONGLY rule that all "slavish reproductions" of public domain printed material is in the the public domain.
 The courts have been quite explicit that a digital scan is one such "slavish reproduction".
 So are microfilm records and other photographs.
 However, as of this writing, none of the cases that establish this have gone as far as the US Supreme Court.

 Note: These laws apply only to works published in the U.S.A.
 Works published in other countries are restricted by different copyright laws; please research these laws for the country the book was published in, if not the U.S.A., and contact us with the details you find.
 Here is a link database, listing International Copyright Law sites.
-Two countries we know of that do not abide by copyright laws are the People's Republic of China and the Republic of Cuba.
+Two countries we know of that did not abide by copyright laws for most of the latter half of the 20th Century were the People's Republic of China and the Republic of Cuba.
+However, the former joined the Berne Convention in 1992 and the latter in 1997.
 The Former U.S.S.R. did not abide by copyright laws until 1973, so works published in the U.S.S.R. before that date are public domain.
 See also: Principles of Civil Legislation: Copyright, 1961.

 Finding if your work is in the Public Domain with Legal References.